GraemeMalcolm/AI-102/instructions/08-translate-speech.md

     python translator.py
     ```

-8. If you are using C#, you can ignore the warnings about using the **await** operator in asynchronous methods - we'll fix that later.
+8. If you are using C#, you can ignore any warnings about using the **await** operator in asynchronous methods - we'll fix that later.
 The code should display a message that it is ready to translate from en-US.
+Press ENTER to end the program.

 ## Implement speech translation